mhbeals/scissorsandpaste/Individual MD Entries/1820-07-12_Aberdeen Journal_169.md

                     armaments against Ali Pacha are upon the most formidable scale, and are actively pursued.– The latter has obtained hostages of his principal officers, as pledges of their fidelity.
-On the 14th, two new hips of the line were launched in the presence of the Sultan and his Grand Dignitaries, at the hour fixed by the chief astrologers.
+On the 14th, two new ships of the line were launched in the presence of the Sultan and his Grand Dignitaries, at the hour fixed by the chief astrologers.
 The navigation between Bagdad[?] and Bassurah has been free since the defeat of the Arabs by the English.
 The latter, it is stated, have facilitated